stackunderflow111/testcontainers-gradle-plugin/README.md

         }
     }
-    // add a custom step (after the previously configured flyway step) to the doFirst block of the "generateJooq" task customActionStep {
+    // add a custom step (after the previously configured flyway step) to the doFirst block of the "generateJooq" task customStep {
-        // the action to run. "this" is the "generateJooq" task, and "container" is the started container run { container ->
+        // the action to run. "this" is the "ExecutionContext" object, which containers the task and the container run {
-            this as JooqGenerate
+            task as JooqGenerate
             // The jooq plugin doesn't allow modification to the "jooqConfiguration" field, so we have to use reflection val jooqConfigurationField = JooqGenerate::class.java.getDeclaredField("jooqConfiguration")
             jooqConfigurationField.isAccessible = true
-            val jooqConfiguration = jooqConfigurationField.get(this) as Configuration
+            val jooqConfiguration = jooqConfigurationField.get(task) as Configuration
             jooqConfiguration.jdbc.apply {
                 url = container.jdbcUrl
                 user = container.username